makersacademy/rps-challenge/README.md

 cd rps-challenge

-bundle install

-rackup config.ru
+ruby app.rb

-Type localhost:9292 into the browser to start!
+Type localhost:4567 into the browser to start!

 ## Basic Rules